AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

   between variants of the same record.
-* A *predicate* introduced by aspect ``Static_Predicate``, ``Dynamic_Predicate`` or ``Predicate`` may be specified on a type or subtype to express a property verified by objects of the type.
+* A *predicate* introduced by aspect ``Static_Predicate``, ``Dynamic_Predicate`` or ``Predicate`` may be specified on a type or subtype to express a property verified by objects of the (sub)type.
 * A *type invariant* introduced by aspect ``Type_Invariant`` or ``Invariant`` may be specified on the completion of a private type to express a property that is only guaranteed outside of the type scope.